 The Office of the Superintendent of Public Instruction (OSPI) calculates school capacity by dividing gross square footage of a building by a standard square footage per student.
 This method is used by the State as a simple and uniform approach for determining school capacity for purposes of allocating available State Match Funds to school districts for school construction.
 However, this method is not considered an accurate reflection of the capacity required to accommodate the adopted educational program of each individual district.
-For this reason, school capacity was determined based on the number of teaching stations within each building and the space requirements of the District's adopted education program.
-These capacity calculations were used to establish the District's baseline capacity and determine future capacity needs based on projected student enrollment.
+For this reason, school capacity was determined based on the number of teaching stations within each building and the space requirements of the District's baseline capacity and determine future capacity needs based on projected student enrollment.
 The school capacity inventory is summarized in Table 4-1.